Turning Point: Fall of Liberty: Demo

 A basic demo was released on the Xbox Live Marketplace on January 25, 2008, but no demo was released on the PlayStation Store.
 The demo showcased the initial level of the game and also demonstrated some gameplay features such as grappling and using enemies as human shields.
 The demo received negative feedback from gaming websites who criticized several disappointing aspects of the gameplay such as viewing sensitivity, problems with the AI, and graphics issues.
-The game's developers at Spark stated that the game should not be judged by the demo, and that they have corrected several of the issues many people had with it.
+The game's developers at Spark stated that the game should not be judged by the demo, and that they had corrected several of the issues many people had with it.

 Collector's edition and exclusives

 A collector's edition of Turning Point: Fall of Liberty was made available for the Xbox 360 only.
 This edition includes a soundtrack and concept art book for the game.
 Those who reserved any version of the game before its release received a "Join the Resistance" pre-order gift pack containing a behind-the-scenes DVD, postcards featuring scenes from the game, and a timeline poster detailing the events leading up to the story.
 Video game retailer GameStop also offered two exclusive items with a reservation of the game: an 8" by 11" lithograph print depicting the assault on New York City and a game code to unlock infinite ammo during gameplay.